 Supported database vendors include Microsoft SQL Server, PostgreSQL, Oracle and MySQL.
 It is possible to use other database systems if you provide the database driver.

-The following SQL database versions (with the default configurations) are currently tested as Shared Databases:
+The following SQL database versions (with the default configurations) are currently tested for Shared Databases in Geneious:

 - PostgreSQL 15